zenphantom/ml-git/docs/mlgit_internals.md

 the big DOS problem with huge leaves is that malicious nodes can serve bogus stuff for a long time before a node can detect the problem (imagine having to download 4GB before you can check whether any of it is valid). this was super harmful for bittorrent (when people started choosing huge piece sizes), attackers would routinely do this, very cheaply-- just serve bogus random data. smaller chunks are very important here.

-With respect to ml-git, AWS CloudFront might be used to obtain a more efficient distribution of ML entities among a set of distributed teams.

 ## ml-git high-level architecture and metadata ##